Tool Consolidation

 AI Tool Consolidation: When Less Is More

 Tool sprawl happens when your stack grows from useful to unmanageable.
-Too many logins, too many subscriptions, too much context switching.
+Too many logins, too many subscriptions, too much context-switching.
 Consolidation — replacing multiple tools with fewer — can reduce cost and friction.
-But it is not always right.
-This guide covers when to consolidate, how to audit, and when to keep specialized tools.
+But it's not always the right move.

 Tool Sprawl

 Your stack grows.
 You add a tool for writing, one for images, one for scheduling, one for analytics.
-Each solved a problem.
-Together they create new problems:
+Each solved a problem at the time.
+Together they create new ones:

 - Multiple subscriptions to track